 When a pair of strangers tell Gillian that she could be a murderer (as a compliment), she decides to use this compliment as a concept for her new film.
-But rather than make a standard film, Gillian starts to test herself and her capabilities when it comes to planning the perfect murder combined with her skills and knowledge of filmmaking.
+But rather than make a classic film, Gillian starts to test herself and her capabilities in planning the perfect murder combined with her filmmaking skills and knowledge.
 The results equal one crazy and dangerous serial killer.
 Perhaps making a movie and murdering people have similar aspects?
 Either way, Gillian is about to go on a killing rampage, and her camera will capture it all.

-I Blame Society has been created in a style which at times feels like a fake documentary.
-There are many moments where Gillian is capturing footage with a GoPro camera strapped to the head or while using a camera with tripods.
-There are also moments where viewers feel like they are close to the gruesome killings or like a fly on the wall.
+I Blame Society has been created in a style that sometimes feels like a fake documentary.
+There are many moments where Gillian captures footage with a GoPro camera strapped to the head or while using a camera with tripods.
+There are also moments when viewers feel close to the gruesome killings or like a fly on the wall.
 The film has been done on a small budget as it revisits multiple locations and uses a small cast which was a nice touch.

 This film has also been directed by its lead actress Gillian Wallace Horvat.
 I can’t deny that some ideas and elements feel somewhat different from anything I have seen in a film.
 These elements will result in various reactions from the cinema audience.
 I am one of those who generally enjoyed certain aspects of this film, and other details did not work.

-Overall, this is a film that will not be enjoyed by every movie lover.
+Overall, this film will not be enjoyed by every movie lover.
 Witnessing a filmmaker getting rejected and suddenly going on a murdering rampage has a level of creativity and freshness.
-Still, it also had a lead character who, for most of the film, is unlikeable.
-I enjoyed some moments of this film and other moments left me baffled as to what I was watching.
+Still, it also had a lead character who is unlikeable for most of the film.
+I enjoyed some moments of this film, and others left me baffled about what I was watching.
 I was thankful for the film’s ending, but sadly this felt like more of a tease than giving its viewers any actual conclusion and resolutions.
 I Blame Society is undoubtedly a combination of being quirky, wacky, bloody and random, so I promise you, it will have fans singing the film’s praise.
 Sadly, it’s just not my kind of taste in film.